What is it?

 - Demonstrate the impact, leverage, and innovation of their project or venture.

 Following team presentations, the panel will determine six finalists.
-Each finalist will be asked to present in front of a panel of celebrity judges and an audience of hundreds at the Finals on April 29.
+Each finalist will be asked to present in front of a panel of celebrity judges and an audience of hundreds at the Finals in Late Spring.